Malaysia's AirAsia X gets shareholder go-ahead for restructuring plan

 AirAsia X last October proposed restructuring its 64.15 billion ringgit ($15.6 billion) debt into a principal amount of 200 million ringgit and having the rest waived.

-The airline said in a separate statement that the resolutions were passed with at least a 99.8 per cent margin, and marked a major milestone in its restructuring progress.
+The airline said in a separate statement that the resolutions were passed with at least a 99.8% margin, and marked a major milestone in its restructuring progress.

 "These approvals have been obtained simultaneously with final negotiations being held with creditors," it said, adding that with advisers New York-based Seabury Capital it had been "in active and productive" talks with lessors and others.